IanLKaplan/javaorc/README.md

        schema.addField("shortable", TypeDescription.createBoolean());

 This schema definition will create an ORC file with four columns:
-l. symbol : a String column
+1. symbol : a String column
-l. close : a double column
+1. close : a double column
-l. date : a timestamp column
+1. date : a timestamp column
-l. shortable : a boolean columm
+1. shortable : a boolean columm

 The schema can be printed (via println() or converted to a String):